Microcontroller

 Peripheral Modules

 Peripheral modules extend the functionality of the microcontroller by enabling interaction with external devices.
+Each peripheral is controlled by a set of memory-mapped registers: a control register (mode and enable bits), a status register (flags), and one or more data registers.

 • Timers and counters